meg-gutshall/borrow-buddy/docs/readme_template_2.md

-## Project title
+# Project title

-A little info about your project and/ or overview that explains **what** the project is about.
+A little info about your project and/or overview that explains **what** the project is about.

 ## Motivation